hwanseok21/foobar-challenge/README.md

 # foobar-challenge
-Suddenly, Google's search bar changed and asked me if I wanted to join foobar.
-At first I thought I had been hacked.
-Still, out of curiosity, I pressed the button to participate.
+Suddenly, the Google search bar changed and asked if I wanted to join foobar.
+At first I thought I was hacked.
+Still, I pressed the participate button out of curiosity.
 After accepting the invitation, I was able to reach the following screen.

-  Out of embarrassment, I typed foobar challenge into the Google search box.
-Surprisingly, this challenge was actually a challenge run by Google, and the purpose of the foobar challenge was for Google recruitment.
+In a panic, I typed foobar challenge into the Google search bar.
+Surprisingly, this challenge was actually a challenge conducted by Google, and the purpose of the Poobah Challenge was for Google recruitment.
 And there was also a story about someone who actually got an interview at Google through the following route.
-Of course, it may or may not be real, but it doesn't seem like it was a lie, as the process was written down in great detail.
-Suddenly interested, I searched for more information.
-However, the recent view of the foobar challenge as an event or eater egg rather than a recruitment process has prevailed.
+Of course, it may or may not be real, but the process is written in great detail, so it doesn't seem to be a lie.
+I suddenly became interested and looked for more information.
+However, recently, the prevailing view is that the Poobah Challenge is viewed as an event or egg-eating rather than a recruitment process.

-Still, maybe Google could hire me??
-I had a thought.
+Still, wouldn’t Google be able to hire me??
+I thought about it.
 So I thought about it.
-Am I truly talented enough to go to Google?
+Am I really talented enough to go to Google?

-  Google's hiring philosophy is, “Let's not hire people who are not talented, even if it means losing talented people.”
-When I first looked at myself, I realized that I was definitely not the right talent for Google.
+Google's hiring philosophy is 'Don't hire people without talent, even if you lose talent.'
+I don't know if I'm a talented person or not.
+But what is certain is that Google is now looking for LLM experts.
+I can't remember the exact keyword that got me an invitation, but it was about mamba.
+However, I am someone who has never dealt with the LLM model before.
+While researching about the mamba that fights against transformers, I was lucky enough to be invited.

-  And the basis for being sure of this is as follows.
-What I kept searching for at that time was about mamba.
-In my opinion, the talent Google wants right now is an LLM deep learning expert.
-So, I expect that I received an invitation like this.
-However, I am someone who has never dealt with the LLM model.
-I was just lucky enough to receive an invitation while working as an ECo Lab intern, and it became even more certain.
+I plan to send my resume for fun in the distant future when I feel more prepared.

-  So, I decided to just prepare for coding test and solve the problems step by step.
+So, I decided to solve the problems step by step, with the goal of just preparing for the coding test.

-  This repository is just a record book of challenge.
+This repository is merely a record of challenges.